Source materials for "Conversations With Crazy Horse" by Bruce Brown

 When I got across the river I saw three companies [of Custer's battalion] making [a] stand and [noticed] one company [on] the other side of them on [a] knoll.
 I can not understand why the three companies did not try and help those that jumped off the bank, or why all of them didn't cross over and fight in the village.
 I think Custer saw he was caught in [a] bad place and would like to have gotten out of it if he could, but he was hemmed in all around and could do nothing [but] only to die then.

 These three companies turned all their horses loose; that is, the horses that were not shot down [already].
 Only one officer stayed on his horse.
 It did not take long to kill them here.
 I saw Yellow Nose with a flag coming out [from] among the dead soldiers.
 Eight soldiers started towards [the] company on [the] knoll.
 The officer on horse[back] was behind them.
 [A] Cheyenne charged this officer, [and] this officer shot him in [the] head.
 [A] Sioux with scalp lock charged at him also, and he shot this Sioux in the breast.
 Another Indian [then] rode up and shot this officer off his horse.
 I captured his horse.
 It was [a] sorrel horse.
 This officer killed these two Indians.
 I have been told since [then that] Custer was with that one company on [the] knoll.
-[Note: Brave Bear's claim to be the warrior who killed Custer is based on this description of shooting an officer on a sorrel horse, but Custer was probably killed or mortally wounded earlier by White Cow Bull at the river before Custer's troops were fully engaged in the battle.
+[Note: although Brave Bear is sometimes credited with being the warrior who killed Custer, he actually did not claim he personally killed the officer on the sorrel horse, nor is there any evidence that he was carrying a gun.
 See Who Killed Custer -- The Eye-witness Answer for more info.]

 I think Custer would have been better off if he had got in among the villages and made his stand there among them and got killed there with his men.
 I understand [the] whites don't like [to] hear that Custer did not act brave in this battle, but Indians here all think he acted cowardly.
 Twenty-eight Indians were killed in this battle.